awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

 1. For **IAM service role**, keep the default selection of **Enter a custom IAM role ARN**\.

-1. For **Custom IAM role ARN**, specify the role that you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+1. For **Custom IAM role ARN**, specify the role that you created in [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.

 1. For **Data location**, specify where your data file is stored in Amazon S3\.
 Use the following syntax: